Is Styrofoam Dangerous? Understanding the Environmental Impact

 • Aggravating the increasingly serious plastic pollution problem: As a type of plastic, polystyrene foam has undoubtedly made the already severe plastic pollution situation worse, increasing the plastic pollution pressure faced by the entire ecosystem.

-The negative impact of this non-biodegradable material on the environment is far-reaching and lasting.
-Over time, it will continue to accumulate and spread, posing an increasing threat to ecological balance and biodiversity.
 We must attach great importance to the harm caused by polystyrene foam to the environment, actively take effective measures to reduce its use and properly dispose of the waste generated to protect our home planet and ecological environment.

 Used in Food Packaging